Shola-Ayeotan/Climate-Change-Sentiment-Tracker/README.md

-# Sentiment Analysis on Climate Change Twitter Data
+# Climate Change Sentiment Analysis Using Twitter Data

 ## Overview
-This project analyzes public sentiment on climate change using a text mining approach on Twitter data, uncovering prevalent sentiments and viewpoints.
+This project analyzes public sentiment on climate change using a text-mining approach on Twitter data, uncovering prevalent sentiments and viewpoints.

 ## Research Question
 What are the sentiments and opinions expressed by the public on social media regarding climate change?